About J-PAL North America

 Health Care Delivery Initiative: Through our Health Care Delivery Initiative, we use randomized evaluations to identify effective policies and programs in health care delivery.
 J-PAL-affiliated researchers, health care agencies, and nonprofits may submit proposals.
 Academics who have partnered with an implementing health organization may receive funding directly through the initiative.
 Government agencies and nonprofit organizations may apply to the Health Care Delivery Innovation Competition.
 J-PAL staff provide support to winners of the competition in designing and implementing randomized evaluations to test health care delivery models with potential to improve health outcomes, enhance access to care, and reduce healthcare costs for disadvantaged communities.

-Education, Technology, and Opportunity Initiative: The Education, Technology, and Opportunity Innovation Competition supports education leaders in using randomized evaluations to generate evidence on how and to what extent uses of technology and innovation work to improve student learning.
+Education, Technology, and Opportunity Initiative: Through our Education, Technology, and Opportunity Initiative, we support education leaders in using randomized evaluations to generate evidence on how and to what extent uses of technology and innovation work to improve student learning.
 The goal of the initiative is to identify scalable strategies to improve learning outcomes in the United States, particularly for disadvantaged students.

 Social Policy Research Initiative: Finally, we support impact evaluations that address important social policy questions beyond the scope of our topic-specific initiatives through our Social Policy Research Initiative, which supports research across a broad range of sectors, including consumer finance, crime, education, technology, government efficiency, labor, and employment.